jacobtomlinson/website/_posts/2017/2017-06-14-seal-only-token-hashicorp-vault.md

 ## Introduction

 When using [Hashicorp's Vault][vault] you may want to have an authentication token which only has permissions to seal the vault.
-This can then be used in an emergency situation to seal the vault, perhaps through a chatbot.
+This can then be used in an emergency situation to seal the vault, [perhaps through a chatbot][opsdroid-skill-vault].

 ### The policy